alanmmolina/alanmmolina.github.io/content/projects/standalone/python-magic-methods-and-objects-secret-language.md

 #### `__call__`

 Sometimes you want objects that can be called like functions.
-The `__call__` method makes this possible—it's perfect for objects that have a primary action or behavior.
+The `__call__` method makes this possible - it's perfect for objects that have a primary action or behavior.
 Think of it as turning your object into a specialized function that remembers its state.

 ```python
 class Skill: